Macrometacorp/docs/docs/photoniq/prerendering/manage-prefetching/configure-prefetching.md

 Use our interactive API Reference with code generation in 18 programming languages to [create a prefetching configuration](https://www.macrometa.com/docs/apiPrerendering#/paths/api-prerender-v1-origins-origin--prefetch-configs/post).

-## Update Prefetching Configurations
+## Edit Prefetching Configurations

 <Tabs groupId="operating-systems2">
 <TabItem value="console" label="Web Console">

-Follow these instructions to view render history in the web console.
+Follow these instructions to edit a prefetching in the web console.

 1. Log in to your Prerendering dashboard.
 2. Click **Prefetching**.
 3. Click **Configuration**.
+4. Click the Actions icon.
+5.

 ![Prerendering Update Prefetching Configuration](/img/prerendering/update-prefetching-configuration.png)